stringparser/batch-these/readme.md

 type: `function`
 default: `console.log`

 Function to track down for the batches.
+Internally is using [callsite-tracker](https://github.com/stringparser/callsite-tracker) to get only one stack trace frame.

 ### how it works